philister16/logo-generator/README.md

    LOCAL_DIR="./path/to/local/directory"
    ```

    Note: `LOCAL_DIR` should be the path to your project's root directory, relative to where the `deploy.sh` script is located.
 If the script is in the project root, you can use `LOCAL_DIR="./"`.
+Notice as well that to only copy the contents of the local directory add a trailing slash, for example `LOCAL_DIR="./src/"` to copy the contents of the src directory.

 5. Add `.env` to your `.gitignore` file to prevent it from being committed to the repository:
    ```